The Daily Wire

-The Daily Wire is an American conservative media company founded in 2015 by political commentator Ben Shapiro and film director Jeremy Boreing.
-The company is a publisher on Facebook, and produces podcasts such as The Ben Shapiro Show.
-The Daily Wire has also produced various films and video series.
-Its DailyWire+ video on demand platform launched in 2022, and its children's video platform Bentkey in 2023.
+The Daily Wire is an American right-wing media company founded in 2015 by political commentator Ben Shapiro, film director Jeremy Boreing, and Caleb Robinson.
+The company is a publisher on Facebook, produces podcasts such as The Ben Shapiro Show, and has also produced various films and video series.
+Its DailyWire+ video on demand platform was launched in 2022, and its children's video platform Bentkey in 2023.
 The Daily Wire is based in Nashville, Tennessee.

-Many Daily Wire stories repackage journalism from traditional news organizations while adding a conservative slant.
+While The Daily Wire has an editorial team, many of its stories repackage journalism from traditional news organizations while adding a conservative slant.
+It primarily covers political and cultural issues.
 Fact checkers have said that some stories shared by the Daily Wire are unverified, and that the Daily Wire sometimes misstates facts to advance a partisan view.
+It has published climate change denial, and academics have described its coverage of COVID-19 as "junk health news".
+Multiple scientific studies have described it as a fake news website.